podaac/data-subscriber/README.md

 ## Installation

-While the scubscriber is not available in the python repository, it can still be isntalled via pip:
+While the scubscriber is not available in the python repository, it can still be installed via pip:

 ```
 python -m pip install git+https://github.com/podaac/data-subscriber.git